-Nina and her Nani (grandmother) decide to embark upon an adventurous voyage, packing all the essentials they’ll need for this journey.
+Nina and her Nani (grandmother) decide to embark on an adventurous voyage, packing all the essentials they’ll need for this journey.
 Their trip is complemented by eye-catching, simple yet adorable illustrations – brightly coloured, roughly sketched and the right amount of messy.

 But the real stars are neither Nani nor Nina, it’s the things they carry that steal the show.
-A multitude of household items are interwoven together in a rhyming verse that evokes enough intrigue for the child to get hooked.
+A multitude of household items is interwoven together in a rhyming verse that evokes enough intrigue for the child to get hooked.

 Calm seas and crocodile waters

-The book begins with a sing-song, ‘Naav chali, naav chali, nani ki naav chali’, which brings to mind many a Hindi poetry recitation sessions conducted in school.
+The book begins with a sing-song, ‘Naav chali, naav chali, nani ki naav chali’, which brings to mind many Hindi poetry recitation sessions conducted in school.

-It continues with a clever use of alliteration – ‘Nina ki Nani ki Naav chali….’, and it’s easy to mistake Nina for Nani; the author gets the reader to pay close attention with this trick.
+It continues with a clever use of alliteration – ‘Nina ki Nani ki Naav chali….’, and it’s easy to mistake Nina for Nani; the author gets the reader to pay close attention to this trick.